seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 ### SCENE I: Before the Temples of Mars, Venus, and Diana

-*Three altars erected—to Mars, Venus, and Diana.*
+*Three altars erected--to Mars, Venus, and Diana.*

 *Flourish.
 Enter Theseus, Pirithous, and Hippolyta*